-Objective: Sustainable energy from wind for island nations
+Generating sustainable energy from wind for this island nation

 This project involves six wind farms located in two different sites, Kafeate and Prony, on the island of New Caledonia.
-The sites were installed by the company Aerowatt and consists of 116 wind turbines providing a total capacity of 31 MW with an estimated yearly production of 40 GWh of electricity.
-This is then exported to the New Caledonian grid.
-The project therefore replaces grid electricity that is 80% produced by fossil-fuel power plants.
+The sites were installed by the company Aerowatt and consist of 116 wind turbines providing a total capacity of 31 MW with an estimated yearly production of 40 GWh of electricity which is then exported to the New Caledonian grid.
+The project, therefore, replaces grid electricity that is 80% produced by fossil-fuel power plants.

 By reducing the amount of greenhouse gas emissions in electricity generation, this project makes a significant contribution to climate action both in New Caledonia and globally.
+Air pollutants such as sulphur dioxide, nitrogen oxides, and particles resulting from the electricity generation from fossil fuels are reduced.
 The project has boosted local small economies by creating local employment during both the construction and operational phases, also stimulating technology and know-how transfer.
-In addition, it proves the viability of sustainable development in vulnerable island nations, promoting climate awareness and future climate action for the Pacific Island region.
+In addition, it proves the viability of sustainable development in a vulnerable island nation, promoting climate awareness and future climate action for the pacific island region.